USDAForestService/fs-open-forest-platform/README.md

 <!-- /TOC -->

-## Development
+## Local Development

+There are two options for local development - Docker or installing the dependencies independently.

-** The following instructions outline tools and procedures required for local development **
+** The following instructions outline tools and procedures required for local development without docker **

 #### Docker Environment